-reporting of potential AED failure that is supposed to occur.
-AED manufacturers have recognised the value of and subsequently invested in the Dynamic AED Registry to provide ongoing safety and effectiveness data, which can be useful as real-world evidence to support regulatory decisions for AEDs.
-Recognising that data collated in different resuscitation registries may not be comparable, the academic leadership of the Dynamic AED Registry is working with leaders of other resuscitationrelated registries to encourage harmonisation of data elements, quality control techniques, outcomes and adverse event classification.
+What does the Dynamic AED Registry offer over other registries?
+It tracks the location and use of individual AEDs in diverse communities.
+This identifies the specific AED used, allowing verification of the diagnostic algorithm in no-shock advised cases.
+It supports passive reporting of potential AED failure that is supposed to occur.
+AED manufacturers have recognized the value of and subsequently invested in the Dynamic AED Registry to provide ongoing safety and effectiveness data, which can be useful as real-world evidence to support regulatory decisions for AEDs.
+Recognizing that data collated in different resuscitation registries may not be comparable, the academic leadership of the Dynamic AED Registry is working with leaders of other resuscitationrelated registries to encourage harmonization of data elements, quality control techniques, outcomes and adverse event classification.

 This registry has some limitations.
-The robustness of the data collated by it depends in part on the completeness of case finding by EMS providers and participating sites may have variable success in enrolling consecutive AEDs or patients.
-On the basis of a comparison of patients not enrolled versus enrolled in a registry intended to enrol consecutive patients with acute coronary syndrome, patients who are not included in a registry may have higher risk, receive poorer quality of care and have a higher mortality than those who are included.18 Such selection bias limits the ability of registries to reliably assess the effectiveness of study interventions.19
+The robustness of the data collated by it depend in part upon the completeness of case finding by EMS providers and participating sites may have variable success in enrolling consecutive AEDs or patients.
+Based on a comparison of patients not enrolled vs. enrolled in a registry intended to enroll consecutive patients with acute coronary syndrome, patients who are not included in a registry may have higher risk, receive poorer quality of care and have a higher mortality than those who are included.(18) Such selection bias limits the ability of registries to reliably assess the effectiveness of study interventions.(19)

 At present, the Dynamic AED registry has a small footprint but this is expected to grow over time.
 Although crowdsourcing methods are used to identify AEDs that were placed in public locations, it is not feasible to apply crowdsourcing in every urban and rural community.
 Instead, the registry is evolving to include prospective tagging of AEDs through manufacturers as they are placed in public locations.
-The distribution of AEDs by geography may be non-random (ie, one manufacturer may have more devices placed in a given community than another).
-Since geographic region is a strong predictor of outcome after OHCA,20 comparison of outcomes by different manufacturers needs to account for differences in geography.
+The distribution of AEDs by geography may be non-random (i.e., one manufacturer may have more devices placed in a given community than another).
+Since geographic region is a strong predictor of outcome after OHCA,(20) comparison of outcomes by different manufacturers needs to account for differences in geography.

-The small footprint of the registry impacts on its representativeness and may be associated with selection bias.
+The small footprint of the registry impacts on its representativeness, and may be associated with selection bias.
 Communities choose to participate or not participate in the registry.
-To the extent that participating communities have greater (or lesser) survival than other communities, the registry may over (under) estimate the effectiveness of AEDs.
+To the extent that participating communities have greater (or lesser)